 - Optional (you can skip this step completely): If you want to re-use your sd card after you have verified your recovery passphrase, ensure that you either have a working Raspberry Pi Zero sd card first or alternatively clone the one that came in your Offline Crypto raspberry pi zero first, so that you can have an sd card to run your Raspberry Pi Zero from while you use the Linux "shred" program to securely erase it (of course, you can always buy a fresh one here).

 - The cloning option: Cloning has the advantage of allowing you to start with a fresh Crypto Verifier sd card if you choose to destroy or shred (bit-shred) your sd card after verifying your recover phrase.
-Cloning can be done easily with the Etcher program on full-featured Debian-flavor Linux, such as Debian or Ubuntu.
+Cloning can be done easily with the Etcher program on macOS or full-featured Debian-flavor Linux, such as Debian or Ubuntu.
 Etcher is available in the Ubuntu Software Store or from the link to Etcher above.
 To get the sd card out of your raspberry pi, first discharge any static electricity from yourself and then see this how-to video.
-Then, on a desktop or laptop Linux machine with an sd card reader that has the sd card you want to clone inserted, using the Linux command `sudo fdisk -l`, find the device (in the following example, it's /dev/sdc, but it might be different for your case) of your sd card reader/writer.
+You can clone the sd card with the Etcher GUI program or, alternatively, do it on command line on macOS or Linux.
+For command line on Linux (macOS will be similar but could differ a bit): On a desktop or laptop Linux machine with an sd card reader that has the sd card you want to clone inserted, using the Linux command `sudo fdisk -l`, find the device (in the following example, it's /dev/sdc, but it might be different for your case) of your sd card reader/writer.
 Make an `.img` file from it with this command (being sure to change the device name as needed): `sudo dd if=/dev/sdc of=./offline-crypto-raspbian-2017-11-29.img`, saving the '.img' file anywhere on the machine's hard drive.
 Finally, use the Etcher program's nice gui to "burn" the image (.img) file to a second sd card of the same or greater capacity.

-- If you have not already, remove the Raspberry Pi Zero computer from the case (it's about the same size as a credit card, although narrower and thicker, with a white top and red raspberry-colored bottom).
+- If you have not already, remove the Raspberry Pi Zero computer from the shipping box.

 - Set the Raspberry Pi Zero computer up with (possibly in your kit if depending on the kit model) keyboard, mouse, and mini-screen (or use a different screen), and plug it in, but do not at any time connect it to the Internet (the sd card is already inside the Raspberry Pi Zero, and this type of Raspberry Pi Zero has no wireless or bluetooth; that is a different model called the Raspberry Pi Zero Wireless).